hex13/kangaroojs/README.md

 - message/event-driven approach
 - decoupled modules (renderer, physics engine etc.): you can swap them without affecting the rest of the game.
 - pseudoclassical hierarchy of entities - you can derive behaviours and attributes
+- support for UI: HTML based dialogs, in-game texts

 planned (NOT YET implemented):

+- box2d integration
+- level loading
 - screen stack
-- level loading
-- support for UI (HTML based dialogs), in-game texts
 - graphic theme for casual games (stars, padlocks, level list etc.)